New Wardour Castle: Recent history

-After the death in 1944 of John Francis, 16th and last Lord Arundell of Wardour, the building was leased.
-It was designated in 1951 by Historic England as a Grade I listed building, with its grounds later being Grade II* listed.

-In 1946 the property was acquired by the Society of Jesus, who in 1955 licensed it to the Leonard Cheshire Foundation for a trial period.
-The initial idea of the founder, Group Captain Leonard Cheshire, was to use it as a home for rehabilitating prisoners, but in the event it became a home for those who could not be accepted into other Cheshire Homes in the UK.
-The home officially opened in January 1956 under warden Colonel Ervine Andrews who used part of the grounds as a pig farm to support the home financially.
-The number of residents was limited to eight since the charity could only renovate part of the building for the residents to live in; the rest of the property was in poor structural condition.
+After the death in 1944 of John Arundell, 16th and last Baron Arundell of Wardour, a Roman Catholic, in 1946 the property was acquired by the Society of Jesus, who in 1955 licensed it to the Leonard Cheshire Foundation for a trial period.
+The initial idea of the founder, Group Captain Leonard Cheshire, was to use it as a home for rehabilitating prisoners, but in the end it became a home for those who could not be accepted into other Cheshire Homes in the British Isles.
+The home was officially opened in January 1956 under warden Colonel Ervine Andrews, who used part of the grounds as a pig farm to support the home financially.
+The number of residents was limited to eight, since the charity could only renovate part of the building for the residents to live in; the rest of the property was in poor structural condition.
 Despite an offer from the Ministry of Works of £40,000 to renovate the property, the trustees of the Leonard Cheshire Foundation could not commit to raising the further £20,000 needed to get the work done.
 The home closed on 1 January 1957, and the five remaining residents moved out.

+In 1951, the house was designated by Historic England as a Grade I listed building, with its grounds later being Grade II* listed.

-In 1961 it became the home of Cranborne Chase School.
-The school built new classrooms, studio dormitories and a dining-room extension on the south-eastern side of the main house, along with three staff houses to the west.
+In 1961 New Wardour Castle became the home of Cranborne Chase School, which built new classrooms, studio dormitories, and a dining-room extension on the south-eastern side of the main house, along with three staff houses to the west.
 The school eventually closed in 1990.

-In 1992 the house – along with five cottages, six tennis courts, and a swimming pool in the walled garden – was sold for under £1 million to Nigel Tuersley, and was converted into 10 apartments by designer John Pawson.
+In 1992 the house – along with five cottages, six tennis courts, and a swimming pool in the walled garden – was sold for under £1 million to Nigel Tuersley, and was converted into ten apartments by designer John Pawson.
 The two main floors of the central block, incorporating the rotunda and the original state rooms, form the principal apartment.
 It has eight reception rooms arranged in a circle around a piano nobile at the top of a 60ft rotunda that rises to a magnificent glazed dome supported by eight composite columns.
-Conran called the staircase "possibly the best staircase in England, if not the world".
 Extensions and ancillary accommodation added by the school were mostly demolished.

 The house was used in the filming of the television mini-series First Born (1988), and in the filming of Billy Elliot, a film released in 2000.

 In 2010 Jasper Conran bought apartment 1, planning to live between there and Ven House.
 He sold the apartment in 2020 for £4 million and auctioned the contents via Christie's in 2021.
+He has called the main staircase "possibly the best staircase in England, if not the world".